Accentuating the Positives: Positive Health

 But health is more than the mere absence of disease.
 So what if there were options for medicine beyond the prevention, diagnosis, treatment and cure of disease?

 Researchers who work in the emerging field of Positive Health are exploring the possibility that people have and can develop positive health assets that keep them healthier and help them recover more quickly when they are sick.
-The research, supported by the Pioneer Portfolio, is taking an empirical approach to developing the field.
+The research is taking an empirical approach to developing the field.
 Positive Health research explores associations between health assets -- including subjective factors like optimism, functional factors like stable marriage, and biological factors like high heart rate variability – and people’s health.

 The research is starting to gain traction in health and medical literature.